alvinveroy/CodeCompass/RETROSPECTION.md

 - Reinforce the practice of updating unit tests as an integral part of any pull request that modifies the behavior of the code under test.
 - When reviewing pull requests, pay attention to whether tests for modified components have also been updated.

+# Retrospection for Build Fix (SDK Import Paths) (Git Commit ID: [GIT_COMMIT_ID_PLACEHOLDER])

+## What went well?
+- The TypeScript (`TS2307`) and Vitest build errors clearly indicated a module resolution problem.
+- Consulting the official `@modelcontextprotocol/typescript-sdk` README provided the correct import path patterns.

+## What could be improved?
+- **SDK Import Path Verification:** When integrating or updating SDKs, especially if module resolution errors occur, the first step should be to consult the SDK's own documentation for import examples.
+Previous assumptions about general module resolution patterns (e.g., NodeNext always preferring extensionless paths) were incorrect for this specific SDK.
+- **Iterative Debugging:** The previous fix (commit `8684429`) attempted to resolve this by removing `.js` suffixes.
+This was based on a common pattern but was not correct for this SDK.
+A more direct check of the SDK's documentation earlier could have saved an iteration.

+## What did we learn?
+- **SDK-Specific Import Patterns:** The `@modelcontextprotocol/typescript-sdk` uses `.js` suffixes in its documented import paths for submodules (e.g., `@modelcontextprotocol/sdk/server/streamableHttp.js`).
+This overrides general assumptions about module resolution.
+- **Documentation is Key:** For external dependencies, the library's own documentation is the primary source of truth for usage patterns, including import paths.
+- **Module Path Specificity:** The path segment for `StreamableHttpServerTransport` was also corrected from `/server/transport/http` to `/server/streamableHttp.js`, highlighting the need for exact path matching.

+## Action Items / Follow-ups
+- When encountering `TS2307` (Cannot find module) errors with an SDK, always prioritize checking the SDK's official documentation for correct import paths and patterns before applying general module resolution assumptions.
+- If `SessionManager` from `@modelcontextprotocol/sdk/server/session.js` is not found after this path correction, or if its usage with `StreamableHttpServerTransport` causes new type errors, further investigation into the SDK's intended session management mechanism for HTTP transports will be required, referencing its examples.

+---